 Through Wentworth’s strong network of employers, including many alumni, Biological Engineering students obtain professional experience during their two required cooperative work semesters.
 Partners hiring our co-op students include AtlantiCare, Boston Bioskills Lab, Boston Children's Hospital, Brigham and Women's Hospital, Moderna Therapeutics.
 Synlogic Therapeutics and WAVE Life Sciences.

-The Wentworth Bachelor of Science in Biological Engineering program is currently seeking accreditation by the Engineering Accreditation Commission of ABET.
+The Wentworth Bachelor of Science in Biological Engineering program is accredited by the Engineering Accreditation Commission of ABET.

 For program objectives, outcomes and enrollment and degree data, please visit the Biological Engineering Accreditation Information page.

 The Bachelor of Science in Biological Engineering program is a four-year program, starting in the fall of the student’s first year and ending in the summer semester of the student’s fourth year.
 The program is at the leading edge of emerging engineering disciplines, applying the engineering principles of analysis, synthesis, and design to biology at the molecular and cellular levels to create new products and processes.
 By understanding biological functions at the fundamental level, and how systems and processes are structured, new technologies, materials, and systems can be created to improve quality of life through a broad array of sectors from health care to the environment.

 Visit the Course Catalog for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Biological Engineering program, see "What You'll Learn" below.